ctrl-alt-del/devenv/cheatsheet/go/README.md

 ### Slices
 0. it wraps arrays to give a more general, powerful, and convenient interface to sequences of data
-0. most array programming in Go is done with slices rather than simple arrays
+0. most array programming in Go is done with slices rather than simple arrays except for array with explicit dimension
+0. slices hold references to an underlying array (e.g. pointer base)